-Stepančič is author of four books; he has so far illustrated almost a hundred books, co-created many comic books and had several independent exhibitions in the field of illustration.
-He has illustrated around a hundred textbooks, exercise books, handbooks for teachers, and other educational material, as well as more than 120 articles in children's magazines.
-In 2020, he illustrated the 2020 ICBD message Hunger for Words, writtten by Peter Svetina and sponsored by the Slovenian section of IBBY (for more information on the 2020 ICBD see: https://www.ibby.si/index.php/icbd-2020).
+He has illustrated around a hundred text-books, exercise books, handbooks for teachers, and other educational material, as well as more than 120 articles in children's magazines.
+In 2020, he illustrated the 2020 ICBD message Hunger for Words, written by Peter Svetina and sponsored by the Slovenian section of IBBY.